novice level hebrew classes

 As a student makes his/her way through the book, the texts become longer and more complex and are based on grammatical structures that are learned alongside the text.
 All the units contain parts of Israeli songs, which enrich and well-suit the student’s Hebrew level.

-Novice Low Goals:
+Novice Low Classes:

 • Acquire an active vocabulary of 350 new words: pronouns, nouns, adjectives- all related to the core contents of the book.